dicksontan/GA-Projects/ML LSTM Trading Bot/README.md

 ### Datasets

 We obtain our candle stick data from Oanda, which is a US based broker specializing in Forex.
 For pre-known financial events, we will scrape the data from Forex Factory using Beautiful Soup.
 Forex Factory is the number 1 site where people go to to identify important upcoming financial events.
 It also nicely separates events between low, medium and high importance.
-We will filter out only the medium and high importance.
+We will filter out only the medium and high importance to train our model.

 ---